AhmedBakrXI/Design-and-Analysis-of-Algorithm-Project/Task 5/README.md

 ```

 ## 4. Complexity Analysis
-- **Time Complexity:** The time complexity of the greedy algorithm is O(n), as it iterates through the coins to form pairs and calculates the minimum number of moves.
+- **Time Complexity:** The time complexity of the greedy algorithm is O(n^2) omega(n), as it iterates through the coins to form pairs and calculates the minimum number of moves.
 - **Space Complexity:** The space complexity is also O(n), as the algorithm stores the sequence of moves needed to form pairs.

 ## 5. The Used Algorithm